Jindalee Operational Radar Network: Phase 5

 As a consequence of the duration of its construction, the JORN delivered in 2003 was designed to a specification developed in the early 1990s.
 During this period the Alice Springs radar had evolved significantly under the guidance of the Defence Science & Technology Organisation.
 In February 2004 a fifth phase of the JORN project was approved.

 Phase 5 aimed to upgrade the Laverton and Longreach radars to reflect over a decade of OTHR research and development.
 It was scheduled to run until approximately the year 2011, but was completed around 2013/2014 due to skills shortage.
 All three stations are now similar, and use updated electronics.

 Phase 6

 In March 2018 it was announced that BAE Systems Australia would undertake the $1.2 billion upgrade to Australia’s Jindalee Operational Radar Network, which was expected to take 10 years to complete.

 Project cost

 The JORN project (JP2025) has had 5 phases, and has cost approximately $1.8 billion.
 The ANAO Audit report of June 1996 estimated an overall project cost for Phase 3 of $1.1 billion.
 Phase 5 costs have been estimated at $70 million.
 Phase 6 costs expect to be $1.2 billion.

 Technology export

 On 18 March 2025, Canadian prime minister Mark Carney announced the AU$6.5 billion purchase of JORN radar technology by Canada, for deployment over the Arctic.

+On 21 June 2026, Australian deputy prime minister Richard Marles announced that the first stage of the radar procurement project had been signed, with $2.5 billion allocated to this phase.
+The Canadian government, represented by Secretary of State (Defence Procurement) Stephen Fuhr, has dubbed this the Arctic Over-the-Horizon-Radar (A-OTHR).
+This is the first of two radar units planned for the Arctic.
+The second unit — known as the Polar Over-the-Horizon Radar (P-OTHR) — will be situated in the very Far North at a location that has yet to be publicly determined.
+The exact co-ordinates and community names remain classified.